kaivanwong/kaivanwong.me/content/index.md

 Hi, I am Kaivan Wong, a Front-end Engineer.
 Focus on Vue, Vite, Nuxt & etc.

-This is mine [Eslint Config](https://github.com/kaivanwong/eslint-config), [VS Code Settings](https://github.com/kaivanwong/vscode-settings).
-This is long-term maintenance that you can apply to your projects.
+I provided my [Eslint Config](https://github.com/kaivanwong/eslint-config), [VS Code Settings](https://github.com/kaivanwong/vscode-settings).
+They are long-term maintenance, and you can apply them to your projects.
 You can find my [projects list](/projects) here, and I hope they will help you.

 I really like Elon's saying: "If something is theoretically true and can be done best, then we should strive to achieve it".
 So I want to try my best to accomplish something.